Wassily chair

-The Wassily Chair, also known as the Model B3 chair, was designed by Marcel Breuer in 1925–1926 while he was the head of the cabinet-making workshop at the Bauhaus, in Dessau, Germany.
+The Wassily chair, also known as the Model B3 chair, was designed by Marcel Breuer in 1925–1926 while he was the head of the cabinet-making workshop at the Bauhaus, in Dessau, Germany.

 Despite popular belief, the chair was not designed specifically for the non-objective painter Wassily Kandinsky, who was on the Bauhaus faculty at the same time.
 Kandinsky had admired the completed design, and Breuer fabricated a duplicate for Kandinsky's personal quarters.
-The chair became known as "Wassily" decades later when it was reissued by Italian manufacturer Gavina, which had discovered the anecdotal Kandinsky connection during its research on the chair's origins.
+The chair became known as "Wassily" decades later when it was reissued by Italian manufacturer Gavina, which has discovered the anecdotal Kandinsky connection during its research on the chair's origins.

 History

 A champion of the modern movement and protégé of Bauhaus founder Walter Gropius, Marcel Breuer is equally celebrated for his achievements in architecture and furniture.
 Breuer was an outstanding student and subsequently a master carpenter at the Bauhaus in the early 1920s.
 His entire body of work, encompassing both architecture and furniture, embodies the driving Bauhaus objective of reconciling art and industry.
 While at the Bauhaus, Breuer revolutionized the modern interior with his tubular-steel furniture collection – inspired by bicycle construction and fabricated using the techniques of local plumbers.
 His first designs, including the Wassily chair, remain among the most recognizable icons of the modern furniture movement.

 The chair later known as the "Wassily" was first manufactured in the late 1920s by Thonet, the German-Austrian furniture manufacturer most known for its bent-wood chair designs, under the name Model B3.
 It was initially available in both folding and non-folding versions.
 In this early iteration, the straps were made of fabric, pulled taut on the reverse side with the use of springs.

 The fabric used was made from Eisengarn ('iron yarn'), a strong, shiny, waxed-cotton thread.
 It had been invented in the 19th century, but Margaretha Reichardt (1907–1984), a student at the Bauhaus weaving workshop, experimented and improved the quality of the thread and developed cloth and strapping material for use on Breuer's tubular-steel chairs.

 The Thonet-produced version of the chair is the rarest and was discontinued during World War II.

 Most of Breuer's early designs were produced under license by the Berlin-based manufacturer, Standard-Möbel, Lengyel & Company.
 The Wassily chair was the only significant early Breuer design not offered by Standard-Möbel, Lengyel & Co.

 After the War years, Gavina acquired the license for the Wassily, along with the Breuer designs previously sold by Standard-Möbel, Lengyel & Co., and introduced the more recognizable Wassily version, which replaced the fabric with black leather straps.
 However, the fabric version was still available.
 In 1968, Knoll bought the Gavina Group of Bologna.
 This brought all of Breuer's designs into the Knoll catalog.